svanimpe/fcats-workshop/README.md

-# iCapps Tech Talk
+# Server-side Swift workshop

-This repository contains the finished projects from the iCapps Tech Talk on May 23, 2018.
+This repository contains the finished "Fcats" projects.

 ## Prerequisites

-You will need the following to run the examples:
+You will need the following to run the projects:

-- Swift 4.1 from Xcode 9.3 or [swift.org](https://swift.org/download/)
+- Swift 4.2 from Xcode 10 or [swift.org](https://swift.org/download/)
 - MongoDB
 - CocoaPods

-I've also used the following tools during the talk.
+I've also used the following tools during the workshop.
 These are optional:

 - [Visual Studio Code](https://code.visualstudio.com)
 - [Stencil for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=svanimpe.stencil)